Learn Spanish by Reading Spanish Books

 This isn't a novel, but when I was doing research, no matter which website or blog I visited, this Spanish book is always on the list.
 And none of the comment is negative!

 This book is a great reference for Spanish learners of all levels.
 It's simple and logical.
 In the book, Margarita Madrigal reminds you how many words you already know in Spanish.
 Are you worried about pronunciation?
 She's got you covered as well.
 She created a number of pronunciation keys to help you pronounce words accurately in Spanish.
 One special thing about this book is that you don't start learning Spanish grammar in the present tense; you start with the past and future tenses.
-And as I mentioned in the article French is Easier than You Think, there's no need to memorize all the verbs and their tenses.
-All you need are the most common ones, and Margarita seems to agree with me too.

 If you want to focus on some of the basic grammar structures and not sure how to start, this book is for you!